ELIXIR-Luxembourg-Training/rworkshop-practicals/README.md

 #### Other practicals

-Use the Rmarkdown templates in this repo by:
+Use the Quarto templates in this repo by:

 - Edit the header accordingly with your name
+- Answer the questions
-- Fill out the answer in the R chunks (default filled with a comment `# Write your answer here`)
+  - Code should go in the R chunks (default filled with a comment `# Write your answer here`)
+  - Text answers should be provided in text with a quotation marker in front (`>`)
-- Knit the Rmd to check if everything works well
+- Knit the qmd to check if everything works well
 - If you use a new package (_i.e_ `palmerpenguis`), update the `renv.lock` with
     + `renv::snapshot()`, new package are discovered, say `y` to `[yN]`
-    + `Git` add the `renv.lock`, along with the completed Rmd
+    + `Git` add the `renv.lock`, along with the completed qmd
     + `Git` push